 Unit members must also maintain a minimum certification as a Basic EMT with the State of Nevada.
+However, most volunteers maintain higher levels of emergency medical certification.

 The unit conducts at least 120 hours of bimonthly and field exercises a year to assure team cohesion and maintain a high level of skill required for the position.